devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 }
 ```

-However, your logging code for JWT Pizza will need to be more complext that what is demonstrated in the [Grafana Logging instruction](../grafanaLogging/grafanaLogging.md).
+However, your logging code for JWT Pizza will need to be more complex than what is demonstrated in the [Grafana Logging instruction](../grafanaLogging/grafanaLogging.md).

 > [!TIP]
 >